Alejogb1/job-board/blog-data/longest-cycle-graph-theory-algorithm.md

 id: "longest-cycle-graph-theory-algorithm"
 ---

-Alright so you wanna find the longest cycle in a graph right Been there done that a few times back in my day let me tell you its not always a walk in the park but lets break it down
+so you wanna find the longest cycle in a graph right Been there done that a few times back in my day let me tell you its not always a walk in the park but lets break it down

-First thing first you gotta understand that finding the absolute *longest* cycle in a general graph is NP-hard it's like trying to find a needle in a haystack but the needle is also made of hay and that hay is also hay its a mess this basically means no one has found a super-efficient algorithm that works for *every* type of graph out there that guarantees finding the absolute longest cycle in a reasonable timeframe if the graphs are large enough so we have to do some clever stuff depending on what kind of graph we're dealing with
+First thing first you gotta understand that finding the absolute _longest_ cycle in a general graph is NP-hard it's like trying to find a needle in a haystack but the needle is also made of hay and that hay is also hay its a mess this basically means no one has found a super-efficient algorithm that works for _every_ type of graph out there that guarantees finding the absolute longest cycle in a reasonable timeframe if the graphs are large enough so we have to do some clever stuff depending on what kind of graph we're dealing with

-Now you didn't specify *what* kind of graph you have so I'll assume it's a general undirected graph think of it like a network of nodes (think computers) connected by edges (network cables) So without more constraint it's tricky
+Now you didn't specify _what_ kind of graph you have so I'll assume it's a general undirected graph think of it like a network of nodes (think computers) connected by edges (network cables) So without more constraint it's tricky

 **Here is what we know so far and what we should do**